-- To provide appropriate security for all beneficiaries. - To achieve long-term growth sufficient to provide the benefits from the Fund. - To achieve an appropriate balance between risk and return with regards to the cost of the Fund and the security of the benefits.
+- To provide appropriate security for all beneficiaries. - To achieve long-term growth sufficient to provide the benefits from the Plan. - To achieve an appropriate balance between risk and return with regards to the cost of the Plan and the security of the benefits.

-The Trustees have translated their objectives into a suitable strategic asset allocation benchmark for the Fund, details of which are included in a separate Summary of Investment Arrangements document ("SoIA").
+The Trustees have translated their objectives into a suitable investment strategy for the Plan.
+The Plan has implemented a cashflow centred Investment approach, designed around meeting benefit payments from the income and maturity proceeds from the investment portfolio, details of which are included in a separate Summary of Investment Arrangements ("SoIA")